Cazenovia, Wisconsin: Notable people

-Weston High School shooting
+School shooting

 A school shooting occurred at the village's Weston High School on September 29, 2006.
 John Klang, 49, principal of the school, was killed in the attack after a recently expelled 9th grader, Eric Hainstock, fired a handgun at him.
 A janitor had already taken a shotgun away from him.
 Klang was shot after emerging from a nearby room.
 Hainstock shot the principal in head, chest, and leg.
 After being shot, the mortally wounded principal managed to disarm the former student.